tasuki/continugo/liberty-finding.md

 - steps: 20, shifts 12, stoneForce 1.4  - x * 1.4, scaleFactor step/steps : 16/16 !!!
 12 saves it !!!

 TL;DR intuitions mostly hold?

+# And then there was brute force

+It is somehow fast enough?
+And somehow verifying the distance of all the stone pairs (lots of ^2 and sqrt) is way way way faster than using set subtraction?
+Some numbers: calculating "nearby stones" times 16 000 distances takes way less time than doing "nearby stones" number of set subtractions.
+My conclusion is that ^2 and sqrt are basically free, while constructing and diffing sets is hugely expensive.

+## Profiling

+Just doing some mouse-moving for 14 seconds, 4600 ms scripting total.

+self time | total time | activity
+      775 |        805 | Go.overlaps
+      666 |       2204 | List.any
+      338 |        355 | Liberties.normalize
+      215 |       1875 | Play.findGroupWithoutLiberties
+      151 |        238 | Go.isWithinBoard